bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 And we strip out the witness marker and the witness section, and just hand them the stripped transaction.
 And this is a smaller than the full transaction, which makes us still stick to the one megabyte block limit that the old nodes were enforcing and are enforcing.
 And also, it has this reduced security because they don't actually get the inputs for the condition script to show that somebody actually signed for this.

-I saw a question or a comment.
+Audience: 0:21:23

-Aha, how do we have the same TXID between non-segwit node and segwit nodes?
+How do we have the same TXID between non-segwit node and segwit nodes?

+Mark Erhardt: 0:21:29

 Well, segwit introduced another change, which was that we calculate the TXID for segwit transactions only from the stripped transaction.
 So we use this as the input to calculate the TXID, which is just the hash of the transaction data.
 And this is also, by the way, what allows us to do things like Lightning.